House Titles

 To the Secretariat of the Prince Bradley Foundation,

-I would like to inquire about [state your question, e.g., how to contribute to the Foundation's educational grants / information on upcoming charitable events].
 I am deeply moved by the House’s commitment to community service and would welcome the opportunity to support your noble work.

-Please let me know the appropriate steps to proceed or if there is a specific officer I should contact regarding this matter.
+Please let me know the appropriate steps to proceed, or if there is a specific officer I should contact regarding this matter.

 Respectfully,